 Note that your status level resets every 12 months, but the requirement for maintaining status is lower than reaching it in the first place.
 This makes it easier to hold onto status once you have it.

-Once you reach Gold or Platinum status, it is worth looking into status matching to a similar level in other programs.
+Speaking of, if you are a new parent, you can pause your status with both Qantas and Velocity.
+Finally, once you reach Gold or Platinum status, it is worth looking into status matching to a similar level in other programs.

 Frequently asked questions

 Yes, they do.
 For Qantas, Status Credits will reset every membership year, regardless of when it was earned.
 For Velocity, Status Credits will expire 12 months after they were earned.